 Anti-CTLA-4 therapy is another important new direction for melanoma immunotherapy.
 CTLA-4 is a kind of natural “brake” in the immune system that can inhibit activation of healing T-cells to keep them from overproducing.
 Anti-CTLA-4 therapies are designed to block CTLA-4 so that more T-cells can be produced when needed to fight a cancer.
 In fact, the therapy is also referred to as “checkpoint blockade” immunotherapy.

-The most promising of these therapies to date is ipilimumab (also called MDX-010 or MDX-101), a monoclonal antibody (a purified class of antibodies cloned and mass-produced in the lab from one specific type of cell or cell line) that has been tested in clinical trials for advanced Stage III and IV melanoma.
-The therapy was at first deemed a failure, but then patients started to improve over time.
-It has yielded dramatic, sustained responses akin to “cures” in certain patients, with some surviving more than 5 years.
-In a study of 676 people with advanced, inoperable melanoma reported in June, 2010 at the American Society for Clinical Oncology annual meeting, 24 percent of patients given ipilimumab alone or combined with another immune-stimulating treatment were alive after two years, vs. only 14 percent of those given the other immune-stimulating treatment alone.
-The FDA has promised to review the study results promptly, and ipilimumab could be approved by the end of 2010.
+The first successful checkpoint blockade therapy was ipilimumab (YervoyTM), approved by the FDA in 2011 for patients with advanced melanoma.
+A monoclonal antibody (a purified class of antibodies cloned and mass-produced in the lab from one specific type of cell or cell line) that blocks CTLA-4, ipilimumab has yielded dramatic, sustained responses akin to “cures” in certain patients, with some surviving more than 5 years.
+In a study of 676 people with advanced, inoperable melanoma (reported in June, 2010 at the American Society for Clinical Oncology annual meeting), 24 percent of patients given ipilimumab alone or combined with another immune-stimulating treatment were alive after two years, vs. only 14 percent of those given the other immune-stimulating treatment alone.
+In a later study of 1,861 patients treated with ipilimumab, about 22 percent lived three years or longer, and 84 percent of those survivors were estimated to be alive after 5 years and 10 years.

-Indeed, in a much heralded study of targeted therapy in the New England Journal of Medicine (NEJM) published recently, researchers removed CD4+ T cells, a form of white blood cells, from a Stage IV melanoma patient, isolating the portion of those T cells specific to targeting the patient’s melanoma, then expanding them vastly in the lab.
-They injected some 5 billion of these cloned T cells (specific to the melanoma-associated antigen NY-ESO-1), and found that the patient’s entire tumor regressed following the infusion.
-However, just as the NEJM article was appearing, a larger study of this therapy proved to be a failure, when the patients failed to respond to it.
-Another targeted immunotherapy, imatinib (Gleevec), has produced encouraging but mixed early results in metastatic melanoma, and greater numbers of patients must be tested.
+Another targeted therapy, imatinib (Gleevec), has produced encouraging but mixed early results in metastatic melanoma, and greater numbers of patients must be tested.
 Imatinib inhibits c-KIT, the receptor for an enzyme called tyrosine kinase, which has been associated with some cancers, including melanoma.
 Genetic aberrations or mutations in KIT have been frequently found in certain gastrointestinal tumors and leukemias, which have responded well to treatment with imatinib.
 Some types of melanoma also frequently have KIT mutations, so it has been hypothesized that these melanomas will similarly respond to imatinib treatment.
 Indeed, lab experiments have been promising, and some patients, especially those with acral lentiginous melanoma and mucosal melanoma, have initially responded well, but thus far, significant clinical improvements from the drug as a single therapy have been minimal.
 Imatinib is continuing to be tested in different dosage regimens and combined with other therapies.

 A gene is the basic unit of genetic material.
 It is the code or "blueprint" by which our body's proteins are made.
 Alterations in these codes can result in uncontrolled cell growth as in cancer.